-Kingsview Road to Kokopelli Trail
+Horsethief Road to Kokopelli Trail

-A county road exists from the entrance to Snooks Bottom Open Space, approximately 5 miles to the west where it ends near Loma.
+A county road exists from the entrance to Snooks Bottom Open Space, approximately 5 miles to the west where it ends across the river from the Loma boat launch.
 This road could be used as an unpaved trail because vehicular traffic is very low.
 To connect to the Kokopelli Trail, a bridge would need to be constructed across the Colorado River at its west end.